dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 - The sandbox environment will be active for **30 days/730** hours from the time of registration.
 - The allowed uptime of the virtual machine is **40 hours**.
-- The virtual machines will automatically **shut down** if not in use or if virtual machines are left idle.
+- Virtual machines will automatically **shut down** when not in use or if left idle.
 This feature is enabled in virtual machines to minimize the Azure spend.
 - when 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
 To retain the environment for a longer period and to get the most out of the environment, please follow the best practices mentioned below.

 #### **Best practices**:

 - **Resources usage**: Please stop the virtual machines and other resources when not in use in order to minimize the Azure spend.

-- **Azure Cost Analysis**: Maintain a practice of checking the Cost Analysis report of the assigned Azure subscription oftenly in check the Azure spend so that enviornment for a longer duration of time.
+- **Azure Cost Analysis**: Maintain a practice of checking the Cost Analysis report of the assigned Azure subscription oftenly to check the Azure spend so that enviornment for a longer duration of time.

 - **Alert notifications**: Make sure to check your registered email's inbox for any alert-related mails.
 Alerts give you can head start to keep your Azure spending in control and to plan out the remaining credits in the best way possible.
 ## Lab guide Content: